corinalogan/grackles/EasyToReadFiles/g_exploration.md

 #### H2: Individuals whose flexibility was increased through the manipulation do not differ from controls in their boldness and persistence, potentially because flexibility is an independent trait.

-We will first verify that boldness, exploration and persistence are repeatable, inherent individual differences in behavior (i.e. personality).
+We will first verify that boldness, exploration and persistence are repeatable, inherent individual differences in behavior.
 Individuals show consistent individual differences in behavior if the variance in latency to approach the task is smaller within individuals compared to variance in latency among individuals (for exploration and boldness assays).
 The same definition applies to persistence with the number of touches as the dependent variable.

 **P6:** There is no repeatibility of persistence and boldness within individuals, which could indicate that performance is state dependent (e.g., it depends on their fluctuating motivation, hunger levels, etc.) and/or reliant on the current context of the task at hand.